homomorfismo/evolution-music-taste-spain/README.md

 Since there is no way to tell which genre is more representative for the song  (I don't believe the order in which they appear is determinant), I will use all of them.
 All genres will be written in the same cell as a string eg. *'Bubblegum pop, dance-pop, pop rock, electropop'* and afterwards when reading the genres in the analysis phase, we will split the string by commas.

+### Wikipedia search

+Take for example the song *Sopa fría* ("Cold soup" in English) by M-Clan.
+There is a page for the term [Sopa fría](https://es.wikipedia.org/wiki/Sopa_fr%C3%ADa) in the Spanish Wikipedia but as you can see it does not correspond to the song but the meal.
+Besides, there are some songs which share title with the album.
+That's why we'll have to run some conditionals using .

+Instead of dealing with the search form, I chose to work directly with URLs.
+I must confess that it was also because I could not figure out how to get the page of the results once I submitted the form.

 ## Plotting

 Expect to see animated plots using the [gganimate](https://gganimate.com/) package as well as [Plotly](https://plotly.com/r/).